Hi, I'm Frank!

 My assessment method covers the following:

-• Preparing a technical project specific to the position
+Preparing a technical project specific to the position

-• Onboarding ability assessment ®
+Onboarding ability assessment ®

-• In-depth assessment of the technical project
+In-depth assessment of the technical project

-• Communication skills for technical domains ®
+Communication skills for technical domains ®

-• Position-specific behavioral interview for the candidate
+Position-specific behavioral interview for the candidate

-• Report identifying strengths, weaknesses, opportunities, and risks of the candidate
+Report identifying strengths, weaknesses, opportunities, and risks of the candidate

 What can I do for your business?

-TL;DR: Bullshit-free management for tech companies!
-I keep it simple and real so your business ticks optimally, so you sleep well at night!
+TL;DR: I get things done and keep people happy, both business and tech people.Bullshit-free management for tech companies!
+I keep software projects simple and transparent so your business ticks optimally and you sleep well at night!

-Long story short, I get things done and learn what works well in your company and what doesn’t while getting there.By things mean big software projects.By what works well and what doesn’t I don’t just mean software, but people and processes too.
+Long story short, I get things done and learn what works well in your company and what doesn’t while getting there.

-My natural social skills + deep technical skills + enterprise experience allow me to help your teams go straight to the point, while keeping them motivated and improving on each step they take, so you will end up not needing me!
+My natural social skills + deep technical skills + enterprise experience allow me to help your teams get straight to the point, while keeping them motivated and improving on each step they take, so you will end up not needing me!

 I can do high-quality technical profiling, too.